Skip to main content

 *Halal and Kosher meals will be available at the lunch stations upon request.

-Mon May 12 1:00 PM — 2:00 PM (GMT-07:00) Mountain Time
+Mon May 12 1:00 PM — 2:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Lower Level, Four Seasons Ballroom

-Opening General Session: Fareed Zakaria – Global Affairs Insights
+Opening General Session Fareed Zakaria: Global Affairs Insights

 This timely and ever-changing presentation by the world's most trusted voice on world affairs addresses what it takes to thrive amidst the forces in the society, economy, and culture which are creating the future.

-Mon May 12 2:00 PM — 2:30 PM (GMT-07:00) Mountain Time
+Mon May 12 2:00 PM — 2:30 PM (GMT-07:00) Mountain Time Colorado Convention Center - Lower Level, Mile High Ballroom

 Afternoon Pick-Me-Up

-Mon May 12 2:30 PM — 3:30 PM (GMT-07:00) Mountain Time
+Mon May 12 2:00 PM — 3:00 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, 110

-Mon May 12 2:30 PM — 3:30 PM (GMT-07:00) Mountain Time
+Mon May 12 2:30 PM — 3:30 PM (GMT-07:00) Mountain Time Colorado Convention Center - Street Level, 505-507

 The New Workplace Experience: The Emotional Response to Space